-The Hidden and the Hive in Glasgow is a secluded spot of bright buildings that are used as studios for a host of creative endeavours.
+The Hidden Lane and The Hive in Glasgow is a secluded spot of bright buildings that are used as studios for a host of creative endeavours.
 With 100 spaces, all hosting a variety of different works, it has become a bright hub in Argyle street.

 So, it’s a great spot for a day out and some self-care.
 As soon as one walks through the rainbow palette of buildings, it’ll illuminate your day even in the depths of winter.